MicrosoftDocs/labs/labs/insiderdevtour2018/modernize/includes/Lab-part-4.md

 </Application>
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-### 6. Register COM activator
+### 6. Register COM Activator

-We must register our notification activator type, so that we can handle toast
+We must register our notification Activator type, so that we can handle toast
 activations.

 In our app's startup code --see **App.xaml.cs**--, call the following